Zylann/godot_voxel/doc/source/smooth_terrain.md

 The number of polygons is the same:

 ![Landscape wireframe](images/distance_normals_wireframe.webp)

+TODO: showcase an example with overhangs to emphasize that it works too

 This can be turned on in the inspector when using `VoxelMesherTransvoxel`.
 The cost is slower mesh generation and more memory usage to store normalmap textures.